baumartig/baumartig.github.io/projects/vpn_switcher.markdown

 ## Squid

-> I needet this part in an earlyer version where I had problems whith hiding my location in Netflix on PC browsers.
-It seems that this is no longer the case, therefor this part is obsolete but remains here for nostalgical reasons.
+> I needed this part in an earlyer version where I had problems with hiding my location in Netflix on PC browsers.
+It seems that this is no longer the case, therefor this part is obsolete but remains here for nostalgic reasons.

 Squid is hour proxy server with which I had good results to circumvent the location detection of Netflix.
 This solution is for my PC which had problems when only using the gateway.
 The TV for example has no such problems.